opensecuritycontroller/community/development/osgi/osgi-dev.md

 - You can install directly via GoGo Shell to add new bundles to OSGi Conatiner.
 - If a bundle is not active for any reason, you can attempt to reinstall it for the reason as to why it failed.
-- To find if your newly added bundle via Eclipse BND Tools is installed and active
+- To find if your newly added bundle via Eclipse BND Tools is installed and active.

 See [link](http://eclipsesource.com/blogs/2013/01/23/how-to-track-lifecycle-changes-of-osgi-bundles/) to read more about the bundle lifecycle.